OlajideOlagunju/GCP_Mage_Data_Pipeline/README.md

 # Transforming the Data in Mage
 We will use the Mage transformer to carry out data cleaning and transformation steps, then we will also create our fact and dimension tables (based on the schema shown earlier).
 The Transformer block in Mage is very useful as it ensures that data is standardized and prepared for downstream analysis, i.e. when we want to export/load data to the database/data warehouse.
+In the mage transformer ensure to import the pandas library in python as seen below:

+    import pandas as pd

+View the full source code for the Mage transformation step [here](https://github.com/OlajideOlagunju/GCP_Mage_Data_Pipeline/blob/main/6.%20Mage%20ETL/transform_phase.py).

-However, for the sake of understanding each of the steps in the data transformation which is the 'T' in ETL, I have replicated the transformation in Jupyter notebooks and will use notebook outputs to show the transformation results on each step.
+The Mage script should work fine, however, for the sake of understanding each of the steps in the data transformation (which is the 'T' in ETL), I have replicated the transformation process in Jupyter notebooks (See full Jupyter Notebook [here](https://github.com/OlajideOlagunju/GCP_Mage_Data_Pipeline/blob/main/6.%20Mage%20ETL/bin/WorkOrder%20Module%20Data%20Transformation%20in%20Jupyter%20Notebook.ipynb)) and I'll use the notebook outputs to show the transformation results for the steps.

-Viewing the [Source data](https://github.com/OlaOlagunju/GCP_Mage_Data_Pipeline/blob/main/1.%20Source%20Data/work-order-management-module.csv) seen below, it contains 206,058 Rows and 7 Columns.
-Loading the dataset in a dataframe shows the information below:
+The [Source data](https://github.com/OlaOlagunju/GCP_Mage_Data_Pipeline/blob/main/1.%20Source%20Data/work-order-management-module.csv) loaded as a dataframe shows that it contains 206,058 Rows and 7 Columns as seen below:

 ![source_dataset_info](https://github.com/OlaOlagunju/GCP_Mage_Data_Pipeline/blob/main/8.%20Images/source_dataset_info.png)